 A NEW introductory garden design course studying the key principles of garden design in the acclaimed setting of Turn End house and garden.
-Led by garden designer Deborah Lewis. £160 for a course held over 4 mornings: Tuesday 17th September, Tuesday 24th September, Tuesday 1st October, Tuesday 8th October 2019, 10.00-12.30.
+Led by garden designer Deborah Lewis. £160 for course held over 4 mornings: Tuesday 14th May, Tuesday 21st May, Tuesday 4th June and Tuesday 11th June 2019, 10.00-12.30).

 Using Turn End as an exemplary model for the integration of house & garden design, this course takes you from the house out into the beautiful series of garden spaces that comprise Turn End.
 The aim of this course is to help you find the potential in your own garden; to know your garden style and to have a far greater understanding of the principles of good Garden Design.
 We also hope to inspire you to be more creative in experimenting with your own garden at home.

 Design principles explained in a simple, accessible and inspirational way

 Learning in small groups in the private gardens and RIBA award-winning house at Turn End

 Helping you to see the possibilities for your garden in a new light